 It’s difficult to get your products on the first page of Amazon’s search.
 But with perseverance, and the correct Amazon marketing strategy, it’s possible.
 To learn more about how to create optimized product listings, check out The Ultimate Amazon Marketing Playbook.

 Using the right keywords and optimizing for SEO is a great start, but to really increase traffic to your Amazon listing, you need a solid Amazon advertising strategy.
-This includes everything from effective ads on Amazon to how to rank Amazon products on Google.
+This includes everything from effective Amazon PPC management to how to rank Amazon products on Google.
 There are three principal types of Amazon Ads and a number of tools to broaden your reach and increase page views on Amazon.

 Amazon Advertising campaigns include (for more info, check out this guide to AMZN Paid Ads):